wp-plugins/form-maker/readme.txt

 	Text Area: This field of the contact form can be used for typing some text.
 The difference between Text Area and Simple Text of the contact form is that Simple Text has only one row while Text Area can have several rows.
 It has several attributes:
 Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
-Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the information.
+Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the information into the form.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

 	Name: This can be used for typing a name in the form.
 It has several attributes: Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
 Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the information.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.